Wacom-Developer/personal-knowledge-library/docs/knowledge/services/asyncio/search.md

             If the API request fails, an error is raised with the relevant information.

     `retrieve_document_chunks(self, locale: knowledge.base.language.LocaleCode, uri: str, auth_key: str | None = None, timeout: int = 60) ‑> List[knowledge.base.search.VectorDBDocument]`
-    :   Retrieve document chunks from vector database.
+    :   Retrieve document chunks from a vector database.
 The service is automatically chunking the document into smaller parts.
 The chunks are returned as a list of dictionaries, with metadata and content.

         Parameters